 Recovering from a hysterectomy

-A hysterectomy has risks such as heavy bleeding and infection that you should discuss with your doctor.
+A hysterectomy is a common and safe procedure.
+However, like any surgery, there are risks such as heavy bleeding and infection that you should discuss with your doctor.
 You may experience effects from the anaesthetic.

-You'll be in hospital for at least a day or two, and perhaps up to seven days.
+You'll be in hospital for at least a day or 2.

 There may be vaginal bleeding and discharge for up to a few weeks after surgery.

 Some women find a hysterectomy very difficult emotionally, worrying that they have lost something important about being a woman.
-Others find they feel much better, especially if symptoms like heavy bleeding have gone.
+Others find they feel much better after the operation, especially if symptoms like heavy bleeding have gone.

-You won't be able to lift heavy objects or do anything strenuous for at least a few weeks.
-Standing for long periods can also be tiring.
+You won't be able to lift heavy objects or do anything strenuous for 4 to 6 weeks.
+You may be off work for 2 to 6 weeks.

-You should contact your doctor if pain worsens or if you develop nausea or vomiting, or bleeding that's heavier than a menstrual period.
+You should contact your doctor if pain worsens or if you develop: